-<a> tag An HTML tag used to mark hyperlinks to external WebPages or to locations within the current WebPage.
+<a> tag An HTML tag used to mark hyperlinks to external documents or to locations within the current document.

 absolute path A folder path that specifies a file's precise location within the entire folder structure of a computer.

 anchor An element marked with the <a> tag used to mark a specific location within the Web page.

 augmented linear structure A linear structure in which each page also contains an additional link back to the opening page of a section.

 child folder A subfolder of the current folder.